rogeliozazueta/rogeliozazueta/README.md

-## Hi there 👋
+## Hi there 👋I am Rogelio Zazueta

-I am Rogelio Zazueta, an Engineer in Digital Systems and Robotics.
+Engineer in Digital Systems and Robotics.
 Passionate about technology, electronics, and embedded systems development.
 Interested in the world of embedded systems and electronic design.

 - 🔭 I’m currently working on software development projects for embedded systems.
 - 🌱 I’m currently learning embedded software design and IoT.